-Unless exempted under 7.1.2 of this plan, any proposed building and subdivision within a Development Permit Area (DPA) requires the issuance of a development permit.
+Unless exempted under 7.1.2 of this plan or as specified in each Development Permit Area (DPA), any proposed land alteration, building and subdivision within a Development Permit Area (DPA) requires the issuance of a development permit.
 The authority for local governments to establish DPAs is set out in the Local Government Act, Part 14, Division 7.
 The purpose of a Development Permit Area (DPA) may be to: